devsecops000/github-course/README.md

 # Important Instructions

-This is a demo repo for practising Git & GitHub.
+This is a demo repo for practicing Git & GitHub.